 Reflections on 2 weeks in Chile

-As well as the memorable cities, natural scenery and experiences, I realised that travelling, for me, is a lot about the connections with people along the way.
+As well as the memorable cities, natural scenery and experiences on my two week itinerary in Chile, I realised that travelling, for me, is a lot about the connections with people along the way.
 This is what makes it such a fun and enriching experience.

-As well as other travellers, the local people I met were so warm, welcoming and obviously enjoying life, it was just a joy to hang out with them.
-The beautiful sights I saw and the mind-blowing activities I experienced, as well as the friendly people I met, made it an incredible 2 weeks in Chile, and I highly recommend it.
+As well as other travellers I met in the hostels, the local people I met were so warm, welcoming and obviously enjoying life, it was just a joy to hang out with them.
+The beautiful sights I saw and the mind-blowing activities I experienced, as well as the friendly people I met, made it an incredible 2 weeks in Chile.
+I highly recommend it and would love to go back.

 Next up, read my ultimate guide to backpacking Buenos Aires in Argentina.